 Welcomed by the crew on the Jehan Ango pier, located near the sheds on the right bank, climb aboard and settle in on the boat’s floor in an open but covered space to sail with your hair blowing in the wind.

 From the very first minutes of the cruise, let yourself be guided by the commentator, who will introduce you to the great port of Rouen as a whole.
-Take the route of the sailboats from the Armada to the William the Conqueror Bridge, while enjoying the view of the string of bridges spanning the Seine, the quays on stilts and their Eiffel construction sheds (restaurants, bars, gyms, offices) or even the 106 and its Picasso cranes.
+Take the sailboat route from the Armada to the Wilhelm the Conqueror Bridge, while enjoying the view of the string of bridges spanning the Seine, the quays on stilts and their Eiffel construction sheds (restaurants, bars, gyms, offices) or the 106 and its Picasso cranes.
 The river part of the port allows you to reach Paris by barge in 20 hours (245 km).

 The Saint-Gervais basin

 We’re off to starboard todiscover the Saint-Gervais basin.Before reaching the maritime part, we pass under the Gustave Flaubert bridge and contemplate its lifting deck and its holding platforms of 1500 tons each.